 In Ohio, fair housing cases may be filed with the U.S. Department of Housing and Urban Development (HUD), the Ohio Civil Rights Commission (OCRC), or sometimes with local fair housing agencies.
-Based on our research, we have concluded that few if any cases were filed solely with other local agencies and therefore an examination of the HUD and OCRC-filed cases should yield a complete picture of all filed cases.
+Based on our research, we have concluded that few if any cases were filed solely with other local agencies.

-Because of an agreement with HUD, fair housing cases filed directly with the OCRC are also logged into HUD's database ("TEAPOTS") if the complaint alleges a basis of discrimination that is found under federal, in addition to state, law.
+Because of an agreement with HUD, fair housing cases filed directly with the OCRC are also logged into HUD's database ("TEAPOTS") if the complaint alleges a basis of discrimination that is found under both federal and state law.
 In addition, cases from Ohio that are filed with HUD are generally referred to the OCRC for investigation unless there is a potential conflict of interest in such an arrangement.
 This results in most OCRC cases also being found in HUD's database and vice versa.